MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 -	Business Connectivity Services
 -	InfoPath forms
 -	Legal Holds

+To ensure all geo locations are compatible, run `Get-SPOGeoMoveCompatibilityStatus`.
+This will display all your geo locations and whether the environment is compatible with the destination geo location.

 To perform a validation-only check on your site, use `Start-SPOSiteContentMove` with the `-ValidationOnly` parameter to validate if the site is able to be moved.
 For example: